MichaelDieuveuille/vpn-configuration/README.md

 <img width="2504" height="1302" alt="Screenshot 2025-11-11 200043" src="https://github.com/user-attachments/assets/b743f9c4-4469-45e9-b32a-8d2ad73f4cad" />

 <p>
 Once the group was established, a Windows 10 Virtual Machine was deployed within it.
-To simulate global connectivity, the VM was intentionally placed in a data center region that differed geographically from the user's own location — for example, deploying in <strong>East US 2</strong> while working from the United States.
-This regional distinction would later make the change in network routing through the VPN more visible.
 As you can see, the operating system that I used is Windows 10 since it provides free services to Microsoft Azure.
 I created my username and password for this virtual machine to log in through those credentials.
 </p>

 <p>